Fliplet/fliplet-cli/docs/API/core/ai.md

 The `Fliplet.AI()` function is used to initialize an instance of the AI APIs.
 It optionally supports the [OpenAI completion attributes](https://platform.openai.com/docs/api-reference/chat/create) as first argument.
 These include:

 - `model`: ID of the model to use.
-See the [model endpoint compatibility](https://platform.openai.com/docs/models/model-endpoint-compatibility) table for details on which models work with.This defaults to `gpt-3.5-turbo`.
+See the [model endpoint compatibility](https://platform.openai.com/docs/models/model-endpoint-compatibility) table for details on which models work with.
+This defaults to `gpt-3.5-turbo`.
 - `temperature`: (Number, defaults to `1`) What sampling temperature to use, between 0 and 2.
 Higher values like 0.8 will make the output more random, while lower values like 0.2 will make it more focused and deterministic.
 - `n`: (Number) How many chat completion choices to generate for each input message.
 Defaults to `1`.
 - `stop`: (String or Array) Up to 4 sequences where the API will stop generating further tokens, e.g. `["\n"]`